Kawaguchi Saitama, Japan Travel Guide

 Limited within the urban area.
 Parks host common urban birds; Arakawa River attracts migratory birds.
 Dedicated nature reserves are outside the city.

-None prominent in Kawaguchi.
-The city is located on the flat Kanto Plain.
+None widespread in Kawaguchi.
+The city sits on the flat Kanto Plain.

 The wide-open spaces along the Arakawa River facilitate walking, cycling, and picnics.